Ron Randell: Return to the stage

 He spent some time in London and considered moving there.
 Instead he returned to Hollywood to appear in Lorna Doone (1951), although it was a support role – the star was Richard Greene.

-He was to have appeared in a stage production of The Corn Is Green but pulled out when Columbia used him again for Counterspy Meets Scotland Yard.|author=He appeared in a play, The Amazing Adele with Ruth Gordon, which was being tried out in Westport.
+He was to have appeared in a stage production of The Corn Is Green but pulled out when Columbia used him again for Counterspy Meets Scotland Yard.
+He appeared in a play, The Amazing Adele with Ruth Gordon, which was being tried out in Westport.
 However, he left the production to appear in another, Angel in the Pawnshop.
 He was cast in a play by Frederick Lonsdale, The Day After Tomorrow.
 However, before the play went to New York, a production was seen by Sir Cedric Hardwicke whose wife was in the show; it resulted in Randell being replaced by Jack Watling.

 Randell returned to movies with China Corsair (1951) at Columbia supporting Jon Hall.
 He followed it with Captive Women (1952), a low budget science fiction film for RKO, in which Variety said he "occasionally shows himself to be a first rate actor."
 He had a smaller part in The Brigand (1952) for Edward Small.
 These were all B-pictures.

 In September 1951 Randell went into rehearsals for a production of Candida with Olivia de Havilland.
 This toured America from October for the next few months, and eventually reached New York.
 "I don't have any desire to go back to movies", he said.
 "A good, adult picture, yes.
 But I don't care if I never do another like the kind I worked in for Columbia Pictures."
 Brooks Atkinson, reviewing Randell's performance in Candida, said he was "intelligent and manly but... leaves out the pompousness essential to the part and the play".
 Candida only had a short run on Broadway.
 This commitment meant he could not be in The Golden Carriage, from Jean Renoir, and Invasion U.S.A., from the makers of Captive Woman.

 In August 1952, Randell's name was mentioned in connection with two films to be made about Australia with Paulette Goddard, The Queen's Mask and Melba.
 He also tried to raise finance for a film about Don Bradman.
 Of these projects only Melba was made, without Randell.